iAmWillShepherd/CSCI-E-34/README.md

 - Most clients work full-time (aka 9-5) creating extreme demand to have sessions from 4PM to 7PM
 - The time demands of manually keeping each clients progress up to date

 At this point, it was clear that his main problem is a scheduling problem.
 Like with most scheduling systems you can improve throughput by varying the time it takes to complete a task or by having more things do a task.
-We can't clone my cousin, so that leaves only one thing to change.
+Since we can't clone my cousin, i'll have to focus on reducing time needed to build a program.

 ## QA

 > What sort of users will use this system?